asokolsky/x-bound.examples/1CPU/README.md

 This python test is CPU-bound.
 Because of Python GIL only one CPU is used.

+# Linux on Intel Atom C3558

 ## HTOP

-This is what htop looks like.
+This is what htop output looks like.
 Note one of the four CPUs available is maxed out.
 Load average tells that no more than 1.5 CPUs are used.

 ```
 htop -d 40 -u alex